Conference programme

 10:15-10:30 „Latvian experience - PV treatment with ropeginterferon alfa-2b“ - Dārta Balode, Latvia

-10:30-10:45 „Overview of MPN management in Estonia“ - Halliki Kõdar, Estonia
+10:30-10:45 „Overview of the Ph-negative chronic myeloproliferative neoplasms (MPN) in Estonia during 2019-2023“ - Halliki Kõdar, Estonia

 10:45-11:00Coffee break, exhibition